Michael-Roop/Michael-Roop/README.md

           - administrative-financial services platforms, incl. enterprise security
           - decisionmaking support systems

-     I have spent two decades working in bluechip companies' financial, cashpool-centres, manufacturing, and new market entry/ventures areas.
-Extensive experience and skills in finance, fund raising, business development - in mature industries.
+     I have spent two decades working in bluechip companies' financial, manufacturing, and new market entry/ventures areas.
+Experience and skills in finance, fund raising, business development - in mature industries.
-     My lifelong dream has been to develop software based fintech/investment businesses, service platforms and similar things.
+     Lifelong dream to develop fintech businesses, service platforms and similar things.

 - 🌱 I’m currently re-learning programming, Java, C++ etc. on my own, but also through online classes, as my technical skills
      are with Oracle, VB, Excel and Hyperion.